qunitjs/qunit/docs/_posts/2026-09-12-qunit-3-theme.md

 The updated theme favors deeper and more vibrant colors, with higher contrast against respective backgrounds.
 We've also removed any text shadows and adopted the system-ui font.
 This makes text clearer and easier to read.

 This new color palette is based on [qunit-theme-ember](https://blog.ignacemaes.com/how-to-use-the-new-ember-theme-for-qunit/) by Ignace Maes (available via `theme: 'ember'` in [ember-qunit v8.1](https://github.com/emberjs/ember-qunit/pull/1166)) which in turn is based on the [Ember styleguide](https://ember-styleguide.netlify.app/).
+It also builds on previous [color contrast fixes in QUnit 2.16]({% post_url 2021-06-06-qunit-2-16-0 %}).

 The simpler palette utilizes fewer colors overall, and the remaining colors carry a consistent meaning.